hugoQ1/go-epik/documentation/en/setup-troubleshooting.md

 ulimit -n
 ```

 You can also modify this number by using the `ulimit` command.
 It gives you the ability to control the resources available for the shell or process started by it.
-If the number is below 10000, you can change it with the following command prior to starting the Lotus daemon:
+If the number is below 10000, you can change it with the following command prior to starting the epik daemon:

 ```sh
 ulimit -n 10000